breezko/open-holiday-kotlin/README.md

 ## Examples

-See the `src/main/kotlin/org/openholidays/example` directory for complete examples:
+See the `samples/` folder for runnable Gradle projects:
-- `Main.kt` - Ktor implementation example
+- `samples/ktor-sample` – CLI app hitting the API via the Ktor client
-- `spring/SpringExample.kt` - Spring WebClient example with Spring Boot integration patterns
+- `samples/spring-sample` – coroutine-based sample using the Spring WebClient flavor

 ## Architecture